gianlucadetommaso/volatile/README.md

 where <a href="https://www.codecogs.com/eqnedit.php?latex=\delta_{i,j}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\delta_{i,j}" title="\delta_{i,j}" /></a> denotes a Kronecker delta and <a href="https://www.codecogs.com/eqnedit.php?latex=\hat{\nu}_{T,i},&space;\hat{\nu}_{T,\ell}^\iota,&space;\hat{\nu}_{T,k}^s,&space;\hat{\nu}_T^m" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\hat{\nu}_{T,i},&space;\hat{\nu}_{T,\ell}^\iota,&space;\hat{\nu}_{T,k}^s,&space;\hat{\nu}_T^m" title="\hat{\nu}_{T,i}, \hat{\nu}_{T,\ell}^\iota, \hat{\nu}_{T,k}^s, \hat{\nu}_T^m" /></a> are price standard deviation estimators at stock, industry, sector and market levels.
 Although the covariance approximation above does not exactly correspond to the model in use, it is useful to associate higher risk to stocks with higher volatility and to increase the risk if multiple stocks in the portfolio belong to the same category.

 Notice that because standard deviations are multiplied by the number of owned units and because higher prices usually tend to have higher standard deviations, a larger invested capital is prone to be associated with a higher risk.
-Furthermore, we divide by the number of stocks in the portfolio to promote diversification as a way to promote lower risk.
+Furthermore, we divide by the number of stocks in the portfolio to promote diversification as a way to lower risk.

 ### Bots description
 Meet the participants of the bot-tournament!
 Remember: you can run the tournament via `python tournament.py`.